VanAndelInstitute/lambdaR/README.md

 ```

 Lambda copies the layer contents into `/opt`, so we will install things there to begin with (otherwise, R will get confused).
 You will need to update your .bashrc so that the tools we build can find eachother.
 You should do this as root
 as we will need these variables available later when installing R packages as root.
-Here is how I have my .bashrc configured (probably some of these lines are superfluous):
+Here is how I have my root .bashrc configured (probably some of these lines are superfluous):

 ```
 export PATH="$PATH:/opt/bin:/opt/lib:/opt/R/bin"